5 Powerful Videos for Teaching about World Cultures

-Why Teach Culture?
+Why Teach about Culture?

 For example, people in China eat mooncakes for the Mid-Autumn festival.
 What do we celebrate in autumn?
 What do you like to eat on that day?

-5 Powerful Videos on World Cultures
+5 Powerful Culture Videos for Kids

 In order to take one thing off your busy schedule, here is a compiled list of kid-friendly videos on world cultures.
 Each video includes discussion questions to activate students' critical thinking and curiosity.
 (Read until the end for a special offer to kickstart your multicultural learning).